 An adjustment is a highly skilled and precise movement usually applied by hand to a joint of the body.
-Adjustment loosens the joint to restore proper movement and optimize function.
+Adjustments loosen the joint to restore proper movement and optimize function.

-When a joint is adjusted, a gas bubble escapes causing the popping noise you may have heard about.
+When a joint is adjusted, a gas bubble may escape causing the popping noise you may have heard about.